-In a generation setting, we are most interested in selecting for contextual closeness, and therefore only need to rank between options.
-Therefore we will instead be working with the cross-entropy:
+In paraphrase generation, we want to select for contextual closeness, and thus only need to rank options.
+We will then use cross-entropy:

-which is equivalent to $D_{KL}$ up to a constant offset, and will be easier to estimate in practice.
-Here, the sum over $c$ indicates a sum over every possible context $c$.
-In practice we will use a finite sample estimate, but will use the theoretical formulation for now.
+which is equivalent to $D_{KL}$ up to a constant offset, and is easier to estimate.
+Here, the sum over $c$ indicates every possible context $c$, but in practice we us finite samples.

-As stated in Sec~\ref{subseq_intuitions_and_theory}, we are using this as a measure of contextual difference in meaning.
-For the purposes of paraphrasing, we are trying to find a sentence $\hat{s}$ that minimizes this, which is equivalent to maximizing the exponent of its negation:
+From Sec~\ref{subseq_intuitions_and_theory}, this quantifies contextual difference in meaning.
+For paraphrasing, we want a sentence $s$ that minimizes this, which is equivalent to maximizing the exponent of its negation:

-Note, $a_0$ is a constant factor resulting from factors of $P(c)$.
-We drop this for optimization.
-Also, $P_{\hat{s}|c}$ simply gives the distribution of text given context $c$ e.g. if $c$ is right context, this is the distribution estimated by a R2L LM conditioned on $c$.

-The result of derivation~\ref{eqn:app_1} fits the Product of Experts model of \cite{hinton2002training}.
-In theory, the factor of $P(\hat{s})^{-1}$ will prioritize more context-specific paraphrases as a low probability sentence that's likely in contexts for $s$ is more related than a sentence that's generally likely (i.e. generic), but this has a few issues.
-For one, our estimators (language models) are not well equipped to handle very unlikely text, as they're trained on the real distribution and so spend relatively little capacity on very unlikely sequences.
-Second, while a less likely sentence can have higher similarity for the reasons stated above, this may not be the goal of our system.

-In a real setting, we are interested in related sentences that are also \textit{fluent} and \textit{reasonable}.
-For this reason, we drop the $P(\hat{s})^{-1}$ term when calculating our approximate score, the equivalent of multiplying in $P(\hat{s})$ which is simply biasing the model towards likely sequences.
+Constant $a_0$ results from factors of $P(c)$.
+The result is a Product of Experts \citep{hinton2002training}. $P(s)^{-1}$ will prioritize more context-specific paraphrases (low probability but likely in context).
+However, our LMs are not well equipped to handle unlikely text, (expressivity is likely spent on likely text).
+Second, while less likely text can have higher similarity, this may not be the goal of our system.
+Rather we want related sentences that are also \textit{fluent} and \textit{reasonable}, so we drop $P(s)^{-1}$, the equivalent of multiplying in $P(s)$, biasing the model towards likely sequences: